one-tonSOUP/PDF_DoubleSpread_Maker/README.md

 - Merge every two pages into one A4-sized image
 - Generate a new optimized PDF file
 - Simple CLI-based interface

+NOTE: This project is yet to be completed.